-We now prove a lemma which provides a crucial bound for studying the fluctuations of the entropy of loop erased random walk.
+We now state a lemma which provides a crucial bound for studying the fluctuations of the entropy of loop erased random walk.
 The proof of the bound on the moments of $Y_k$ follows in the same way as in~\cite[Lemma~3.14]{PerlasPaper}, but the proof of the variance bound is substantially different, as in our case we need to condition on the types of the regeneration vertices.
 To do this, we use the results of Section~\ref{secMixingW}.
 We give the proof in Appendix~\ref{appendixA}.

 \begin{lemma} There exist positive constants $\left(C_\ell \right)_{\ell \ge 1}$ and $C'$ so that the following hold: let T be a multi-type \random tree with root $\rho$ as in Definition \ref{def:MTGWTree} or \ref{def:2TGWTree}.
 Fix $K\ge 0$ and let $T_0$ be a realisation of the first $K$ levels of $T$.
 Let $X$ be a simple random walk on $T$ started from $\rho$ and let $\widetilde{\xi}$ be an independent loop erased random walk on $T$.
 For $k\ge 1$ define